taimoorsattar7/taimoorsattar.dev/content/books/workflow-to-build-static-website/index.md

   - website
 popular: true
 ---
-The static website generates the content on the browser without any modification/processing as it's already pre-rendered.
-That's why static websites have  **better performance for page speed load**.
-We cover the project infrastructure to develop, build, and deploy websites on the web.
-We use *Gatsby* infrastructure for building blazing fast static website, project hosted on *GitHub* for version control, and deploy on *Netlify*.
+The static website generates the <mark>content on the browser without any modification/processing as it's already pre-rendered</mark>.
+That's why static websites have **better performance for page speed load**, simple developer experience, low cost, and great scalability.

-That's not it...
-This book is not only learning about the specific tools but provides you the concepts to manage the project in fracture to build the website.
-We explain how to use Git in your project for version control and manage the project section with Git branches.
-You can avoid writing messy code with *prettier* and *ESlint*.
-Allow to write and manage your content with Netlify CMS on the server and makes your website crawlable by the search engine.
+This book covers how to build the infrastructure with Gatsby to deploy the website live. *Gatsby* is the front-end for modern web used to build blazing-fast static websites.
+We use *GitHub* for version control, and deploy the website on *Netlify*.

 ## Contents